Testing Electromagnetic Memory via Acceleration-Induced Phase Imprints in Superconductors: Gravity-induced Electric Field as a Memory Source

 For most metals, the parameter $\gamma$ lies in the range of $0.1 \sim 1$ \cite{PhysRev.168.737}.
 Consequently, this electric field is dominated by the mass of the atoms as $|{\bf E}| \simeq \gamma Mg/e \simeq 10^{-6}\,$V/m by assuming the atomic mass $M \simeq 10\,$GeV and $\gamma \simeq 0.1$.
-Experimental tests of this prediction are also crucial, as they can verify whether classical gravity is compatible with quantum fermionic systems.
+This effect of classical gravity in a quantum Fermi gas has received some experimental support \cite{SHEGELSKI2023127}.

 On the other hand, the gravitational effect in superconductors is extremely weak.
-Since Cooper pairs can be treated as effective bosons free from Fermi pressure \cite{tinkham2004introduction}, the gravity-induced electric field is proportional to the electron mass and merely balances the gravitational force \cite{PhysRevB.2.825,article_Leung,JLowTempPhys.10.151,PhysRevB.48.351,rystephanick,Anandan:1985pv,Greenberger1986-GRENTA}.
-This field is negligible compared to the nuclei-mass–enhanced field in normal conductors.
+Since Cooper pairs can be treated as effective bosons free from Fermi pressure \cite{tinkham2004introduction}, the gravity-induced electric field is proportional to the electron mass and merely balances the gravitational force \cite{PhysRevB.2.825,article_Leung,JLowTempPhys.10.151,PhysRevB.48.351,rystephanick,Anandan:1985pv,Greenberger1986-GRENTA}, which is negligible compared to the nuclei-mass–enhanced field in normal conductors.